Anglican Episcopal Community of Learning

 - Opportunities for learning and discussion with other Anglican and Episcopal students in the Boston area as well as those in diocesan training programs, internships, and other continuing education programs

-(4) Opportunities for missiological, ministerial, and other research of Episcopal interests in our present research Centers, including the Center for Global Christianity and Mission and the Center for Practical Theology.
+Opportunities for missiological, ministerial, and other areas of research in Episcopal and Anglican traditions, especially in our research Centers, such as the Center for Global Christianity and Mission and the Center for Practical Theology.

 - The Rev. Dr. Karen Coleman, Episcopal Chaplain, Boston University

-- The Rev. Dr. Carl Daw, Adjunct Professor of Hymnology, Curator of the Hymnological Collections, Boston University School of Theology
+- The Rev. Dr. Carl Daw, Retired Lecturer in Hymnology, Curator of the Hymnological Collections, Boston University School of Theology

 - The Rev. Dr. Edith W. Dolnikowski, Canon for Ordained Vocations, The Episcopal Diocese of Massachusetts